 The Geysir hot spring area is easily accessible, it is located on road nr.
 35 is open almost 365 days out of the year.

 Driving from Reykjavík to Geysir you can take two routes.
 The more common one is through Mosfellsdalur, past Thingvellir National Park following road number 36.
 The road soon switched to road 365 and as you pass Lake Laugarvatn it turns to road 37.
 Continue on this road without any turns and you will soon start noticing some geothermal feature, smoke and possibly even a geyser eruption.

 The second way, which many also like to take on the way back, making the drive an actual circle, is via road 1.
 It takes you through Hveragerði and right before you reach the town of Selfoss you make a turn left onwards to Lake Laugarvatn.
-This route will take you past Kerið Volcanic Crater, Skálholt historical site, Faxi waterfall as you follow road 35 all the way there.
+This route will take you past Kerið Volcanic Crater, Skálholt historic site, Faxi waterfall as you follow road 35 all the way there.